seba3510/Rock-Paper-Scissors/README.md

 ## Description
 This rock, paper, scissors game is a project developed as part of The Odin Project's JavaScript course.
+It features a simple game of rock paper scissors against the computer.
+The first one to win 5 times is declared the winner
 ## Features
 - Player vs. computer gameplay
 - Randomized computer choices